Perspective | A new drug to treat covid could create a breeding ground for mutant viruses

 Molnupiravir’s low efficacy may come as no surprise, because drugs that only mutate a viral genome have never been tested before in people.
 By contrast, the previous antiviral medication capable of mutating viruses, ribavirin, also had direct effects, including blocking the viral replication enzyme and stimulating innate immunity — and that was with much less contagious viruses.
 We didn’t know how well a drug whose sole function is to introduce mutations could work against a highly contagious, rapidly replicating virus.
 Now we know: not very well.

 The FDA’s fact sheet for prescribers, also released Thursday, actually recognizes the risk that a mutated virus could escape.
-It says, “Completion of the full 5-day treatment course and continued isolation in accordance with public health recommendations are important to maximize viral clearance and minimize transmission of SARS-CoV-2.”
+It says: “Completion of the full 5-day treatment course and continued isolation in accordance with public health recommendations are important to maximize viral clearance and minimize transmission of SARS-CoV-2.”
 But how are we going to prevent people from stopping the drug, or forgetting a dose, or merely talking and dining with family members without masks, throughout treatment?
 This is simply not realistic in the general population.

 In addition, the fact sheet recognizes that “changes in the spike protein occurred at positions targeted by monoclonal antibodies and vaccines.”
 Bafflingly, however, it adds, “The clinical and public health significance of these changes are unknown.”
 The significance of changes to spike protein positions by antibodies and vaccines is very well known: These changes are what allowed each variant of concern — from alpha to beta to delta to omicron — to evade immunity from previous infection, vaccines or monoclonal antibody treatment.

 What can be done?
 We can take some comfort in the FDA’s requiring Merck to report, within three months, the viral mutations induced by molnupiravir in clinical trial participants.
 Merck will also need to report viral mutations in immunocompromised patients, who are likely to harbor viruses longer.
 As this crucial information should have been supplied before approval, a responsible approach would be to limit molnupiravir use for the next three months to the best controlled settings.
 For example, health care providers could prescribe it only to people who live alone, or who live in managed care or nursing facilities where effective isolation can be implemented.
-And then it will be important for the FDA to be ready to revoke the emergency use authorization if viable immunoevasive variants do indeed arise, even if only once.
+And then it will be important for the FDA to be ready to revoke the emergency-use authorization if viable immunoevasive variants do indeed arise, even if only once.

 The FDA and Merck have essentially engaged the public in a gamble without public debate.
 They are betting that every single mutated virus copy that will be transmitted from patients taking molnupiravir will be neutral, or hurt the virus itself and not its host — that there won’t be even one case of a lucky hit that creates a more capable or evasive virus.
 This seems like a bad bet, as SARS-CoV-2 has a track record in this pandemic of winning its own bets.
-But now that the dice have been rolled, we must take every measure we can to use the drug responsibly, and quantify its risks.
+But now that the dice have been rolled, we must take every measure we can to use the drug responsibly and quantify its risks.
 Our ability to end the pandemic may well depend on it.